vigna/epserde-rs/README.md

     data: A,
 }

-/// This method can be called on both the original and the ep-copied structure impl<A: AsRef<[isize]>> MyStruct<A> {
+/// This method can be called on both the original and the ε-copied structure impl<A: AsRef<[isize]>> MyStruct<A> {
 	fn sum(&self) -> isize {
 		self.data.as_ref().iter().sum()